specCon18/YUNODOC3/README.md

 # YUNODOC3
-YUNODOC3 is a program to help developers doccument less by turning DOC comments
+YUNODOC3 is a program to help developers doccument less by turning DOC comments into tables witch are easy to reference.

 ## Examples